 Women’s Identity Development

 The impact of sexism reaches into the very depths of our souls at every level.
 We have come to expect the constant invalidation of our very existence as normal.
 Trying to cross the invisible walls has consequences that are often confusing and hurtful.
 And there are a lot of forces that oppose us when we attempt to “break the mold.”
-We receive these consequences from both men and women.
+We receive these consequences from all genders.
 The enforcement of our role comes from everywhere, not just the men in our lives.
 The use of male power, rape, the threat of assault, and violence against women are the most powerful tools of gender reinforcement that society uses to help keep us down.
-Think about how many times women are taught to be afraid of the dark, be afraid of the lurking stranger.
-Be afraid of the man walking down the street….
+Think about how many times women are taught to be afraid of the dark, be afraid of the lurking stranger, be afraid of the man walking down the street….
 I know I am always aware of the men around me.
 We are warned to be constantly vigilant for our safety.
 This experience of constant fear is not shared by men.
 They do not live in constant fear of the stranger who is hiding in the shadows waiting for the opportunity to rape them.
 It is a foreign experience for them.
 Do you fear the lurking stranger?
 In reality, girls and women have more to fear from their own boyfriends, husbands, fathers, uncles, brothers, lovers and male friends.
 Crimes against women are usually committed by a friend, neighbor of family member!
-Its not so much a case of the butler did it, but the boyfriend or husband. – your most intimate partner.
+Its not so much a case of the butler did it, but the boyfriend or husband – your most intimate partner.
 This is also true for lesbians.
 Your intimate partner may be the one to fear more than anyone else.

 Women and Health